 You can setup automated tasks and alerts for the sales team to react to behavior that shows a high intent to purchase.
 All of your lead’s behavior is in the CRM, so the sales team has context when they reach out to them.
 Again, everything is measurable in the system so you can see what is working and what isn’t working.

-The free version has a number of excellent tools to help you capture inbound leads:
+The free version has a number of excellent lead generation tools to help you capture inbound leads:

 1) You can sync an existing form on your website to both the CRM and your email provider.
 This allows you to seamlessly integrate people that visit your website into your lead generation pipeline and/or set up an automatic drip marketing campaign.